The Energy Regulation and Markets Review: France

 i Development of renewable energy

 In July 2007, the French government launched the Grenelle Environment Forum, a major national consultation that led to the emergence of priority targets in terms of controlling energy consumption and promoting renewable energies.
-This forum led to the enactment of two Grenelle Laws, on 3 August 2009 (Grenelle I) and 12 July 2010 (Grenelle II) respectively,44 with the aim of promoting environmental objectives such as an increase in the share of renewable energy to at least 23 per cent of final energy consumption before 2020, in accordance with European Union Directive 2009/28/EC.
-In 2017, the share of renewable energy corresponded to 16.3 per cent of the final consumption while 19.5 per cent was targeted by the French government to reach the 2020 goal.45 These laws were codified in a separate section dedicated to renewable energy in the French Energy Code.
-Law No. 2015-992 of 17 August 2015 on energy transition and its several implementing decrees substantially modified the applicable legal framework on renewable energy.
+This forum led to the enactment of two Grenelle Laws, on 3 August 2009 (Grenelle I) and 12 July 2010 (Grenelle II) respectively,55 with the aim of promoting environmental objectives such as an increase in the share of renewable energy to at least 23 per cent of final energy consumption before 2020, in accordance with European Union Directive 2009/28/EC.
+In 2020, renewable energy accounted for a 19.1 per cent share of total final consumption.56 These laws were codified in a separate section dedicated to renewable energy in the French Energy Code.
+The Law on Energy Transition and its several implementing decrees substantially modified the applicable legal framework on renewable energy.

 The regime, eligibility for and articulation of these two schemes were later substantially reformed by three Decrees: